mnguyen0226/deep_learning_notebooks/README.md

   - Sequential API: similar to Python List.
 It's limited to simple stacks of layers.
   - Functional API: focuses on graph-like model architecture.
 It represents a nice mid-point between usability and flexibility.
 (Most commonly used).
   - Model subclassing: a low-level option where you write everything yourselve from scratch.
 This is ideal if you want full control over every little thing.
 Tradeoff: you won't get access to many built-in Keras features, and you will be more at risk of making mistakes.
+- Summary:
+  - Keras offers a spectrum of different workflows, based on the principle of progressive disclosure of complexity.
+They all smoothly inter-operate together.
+  - You can build models via the Sequential class, via the Functional API, or by subclassing the Model class.
+Most of the time, you’ll be using the Functional API.
+  - The simplest way to train and evaluate a model is via the default fit() and evaluate() methods.
+  - Keras callbacks provide a simple way to monitor models during your call to fit() and automatically take action based on the state of the model.
+  - You can also fully take control of what fit() does by overriding the train_step() method.
+  - Beyond fit(), you can also write your own training loops entirely from scratch.
+This is useful for researchers implementing brand-new training algorithms.

 ### Chapter 8: Introduction To Deep Learing For Computer Vision